MA, Spanish, Northern Illinois University

 Aside from teaching at NIU, I do free-lance interpretation and translation for area school districts and government agencies.
 In early 2012, my NIU colleague Concepción Gliesman and I finished translating a 287-page book into Spanish!
-Concepción and I have also traveled to the state of Guerrero, Mexico, to serve as volunteer interpreter for a not-for-profit organization called The Mission of Healing Eyes (see link below).
-Twice a year, a group of eye surgeons from the Denver, Colorado area travel to Mexico to perform free cataract surgery for those who otherwise could not afford to be healed.
+Concepción and I have also traveled to the state of Guerrero, Mexico, to serve as a volunteer interpreter for a not-for-profit organization called The Mission of Healing Eyes (see link below).
+Twice a year, a group of eye surgeons from the Denver, Colorado, area travel to Mexico to perform free cataract surgery for those who otherwise could not afford to be healed.
 I consider myself truly lucky and blessed to be able to use my language skills to help others be able to see.

 In addition, I am a member of the advisory board of Cuenta Conmigo, a part of Fox Valley Volunteer Hospice that provides hospice services for the Spanish-speaking community of Fox Valley.
-I am also currently working toward full certification as an ACTFL Oral Proficiency Interview Tester and Rater, hoping to have my certification by the start of the 2014/2015 academic year.
+I was recently awarded Certification as an ACTFL Oral Proficiency Interview Tester and Rater, and as such, am authorized by ACTFL to give advisory Oral Proficiency Interviews to NIU Spanish students.
 Finally, I travel to Cincinnati, Ohio, each June to grade the College Board’s Advanced Placement Tests.

 10 Basic Units for Middle School Spanish.
 Teacher's Discovery, Inc., 2005.